Bacterial vaginosis (BV)

 - Sex partners are not normally treated.
 Your health care provider may suggest treating your partner if you have many infections.

-- Do not have sex during your treatment course.
+- Do not have sex until you finish your antibiotic medicine.
 If you do have sex, your partner should wear a condom.

-- Think about starting a probiotic.
+- Think about taking a probiotic.
 There are many choices.
-You could try Fem Dophilus or Kefir.
+Try Culturelle®, Fem Dophilus®, or Kefir®.

 Are there any risks?